daac-tools/find-simdoc/README.md

 ### 1. Data preparation

-You have to prepare a text file containing documents line by line.
+You have to prepare a text file containing documents line by line (NOT including empty lines).

 To produce an example file used throughout this description, you can use `scripts/load_nltk_dataset.py` that downloads the Reuters Corpus provided by NLTK.
 Run the following command.